Sunflower Foundation > Who We Are > Our People > Staff

 Education: Master of Science degree in Public Health, University of Missouri; Bachelor of Arts degree in Psychology, Washburn University.

 Chief Financial & Operating Officer

 (785) 232-3000 extension email@example.com

 Cheryl Bean oversees both the finance and grants management operations of the foundation.
 Her responsibilities include the management of all grants, including grant contracts, payments, reporting requirements and maintenance of the grants database and software.
 Her financial management duties include oversight of all financial accounting activities, budget preparation, payroll and working with chief executive officer, finance committee, Board of Trustees concerning the foundation’s investment policy and management and annual audit.
 She also is responsible for human resources, maintaining personnel records, administrating benefits and personnel policies.
-Since 2013, she has been a board member of the Grants Managers Network and is currently serving as the organization's treasurer and finance committee chair.
+Since 2013, she has been a board member of the Grants Managers Network.
 Previously, Cheryl was an office coordinator, staffing consultant and accounting manager for Key Staffing, a personnel firm in Topeka, Kansas.
 In that position, she performed all accounting functions for four divisions of the privately owned corporation, including payroll preparation, management and oversight of employee benefit plans, and accounts payable, receivable and collections.
 She is a native of Claflin, Kansas.

 Education: Bachelor’s degree in Business Administration, Management, Washburn University.

 Elizabeth Stewart Burger